ADVISORI Logo

 CRA Consulting

 The Cyber Resilience Act (CRA) has been in force since November 2024.
-The first reporting obligations apply from September 2026, with full application from 2027.
+From September 2026, the first reporting obligations apply; from 2027, full application is required.
 Manufacturers of products with digital elements must act now: create SBOMs, establish vulnerability management, and carry out conformity assessments.
 Advisori accompanies you as a specialized partner through the entire CRA compliance process – faster and more personally than the large consulting firms.

 • ✓CRA + NIS2 + DORA from a single source – no duplication of effort, maximum synergies